MileHacker Logo

 Traditional Markets & Crafts

-• Artisan Workshops and Crafts: Opportunities to find local crafts, like Chu lacquerware replicas or embroidery, exist around the Jingzhou Museum or the ancient city wall.
+• Artisan Workshops and Crafts: Opportunities to find local crafts, like Chu lacquerware replicas or embroidery, exist around the Jingzhou Institution or the ancient city wall.
 These items reflect the region's rich artistic heritage.

 • Souvenir Recommendations: Miniature replicas of the Historic City Wall; artifacts connected to the Three Kingdoms period or Chu culture; local food products, like Jingzhou fish cakes or lotus root products; silk products, including replicas of ancient Chu silk designs.